shudd3r/skeletons/README.md

 - `desc`: package description
 - `ns`: project's main namespace

+Values that contain spaces should be surrounded with double quotes.
 For example following command for [script-example](docs/script-example) would update package description:
 ```bash
 vendor/bin/script-example update desc="New package description"
 ```
-With both `--interactive` and placeholder options, command values will become default for empty input.
+With both `--interactive` option and placeholder arguments are provided, valid argument values will become default for empty input.

 ### Template files
 Project file structure controlled by skeleton will